Gestational Diabetes in Pregnancy

 Gestational Diabetes.jpg

 Diabetes is a medical condition with higher-than-normal glucose (sugar) levels.
-Gestational Diabetes (GDM) is diabetes that develops in pregnancy and disappears after birth.
+Gestational Diabetes (GDM) is diabetes that develops in pregnancy and usually goes away after birth.
 GDM is common, affecting about 10 in every 100 pregnancies.
-It is usually detected around 26-28 weeks, but if you had GDM In a previous pregnancy, it may be diagnosed much earlier in subsequent pregnancies.
-Women and patients with GDM will nearly always have healthy pregnancies and healthy babies.
+It is usually detected around 26-28 weeks, but if you had GDM in a previous pregnancy, it may be diagnosed much earlier in subsequent pregnancies.
+Most women and patients with GDM will have healthy pregnancies and healthy babies.

 What causes Gestational diabetes?